 Parent of William Park Borrowman; Jane Duncan Vickers; Agnes Thompson Brown; John Park Borrowman and Marion Hannah Price

-Sibling of Margaret Borrowman; William Borrowman; Marion Borrowman; Mary Borrowman; William Borrowman
+Sibling of Margaret Borrowman; William Borrowman; Marion Borrowman; Mary Borrowman; William Borrowman and 1 other

 Half sibling of William Borrowman; David Borrowman; James Borrowman; Thomas Leslie Borrowman and George Borrowman